The Philosophy of Truth

 Then, along came Nicolaus Copernicus.
 He said the scientists and religious leaders had it all wrong; the Sun didn’t move around the Earth, the Earth moved around the Sun.
 What had been true was now untrue.
 The truth itself did not change.
 What changed was our view of the truth.

 But, how do we know the current truth won’t change over time?
-We don’t; after all an earlier truth was overturned by later knowledge.
+We don’t; after all earlier truths have been overturned by later knowledge.
 Perhaps, in the future, we will learn that everything we think we know about the Universe is an illusion.

 The Brain in a Vat